 Fundraising AppealsPlease consider giving generously to help us move closer towards realizing our goals of providing a bigger and better facility to help more seafarers in more ways.
 Call or email Chaplain Andy Krey at email@example.com or 912-826-0206 for more information about tax effective donations to the Maritime Bethel in Savannah.
 In anticipation of the 40th Anniversary of the Maritime Bethel at Savannah, might we suggest a donation of $40 a month in support of our mission.
 Learn More Here –

 The most important practical aspect of our work is to meet and greet the seafarers who have traveled thousands of miles and who have not seen anything but their ship, the sea and industrial ports, often for many months at a time, and then to TAKE THEM AWAY for just a few precious hours to stores or to our Bethel where they can contact loved ones at home.

-Please, consider giving whatever you can afford –preferably in $100 increments, to help us raise the money we urgently need – we are nearly half way there.
+Please, consider giving whatever you can afford –preferably in $100 increments, to help us raise the money we urgently need – we are nearly a third of the way there.
 If you would prefer please give a donation of one month’s supply of diesel fuel of $485.
 For more information contact Chaplain Krey or to donate to our Transporting Seafarers appeal please click the Donate button below:

 SS JAMES OGLETHORPE APPEAL